jonathan-whiteley/food101-conformal-classifier/README.md

 **What makes this different from standard classification?**
 - Standard models: "I predict this is a breakfast burrito (97.9% confidence)"
-- Conformal prediction: "I guarantee with 90% probability the true label is in this set: {breakfast_burrito}"
+- Conformal prediction: "I guarantee with 90% probability the true label is in this set: {breakfast_burrito, tacos, huevos_rancheros}"

 The prediction set size adapts based on model uncertainty - confident predictions get smaller sets, uncertain predictions get larger sets.